sam-malanchuk/TextEm/notes.md

-Need to create a group messaging option
+add the option to schedule a message at a specific time